mariacherifa/mariacherifa.github.io/_posts/2026-05-21-transformers.md

 Here, $\odot$ denotes coordinate-wise multiplication.

 The important point is that layer normalization is applied independently to each token representation.
 It normalizes the coordinates of a single hidden vector $h_t$, not the whole sequence at once.
-Intuitively, it keeps the representation numerically stable before passing it to the next part of the Transformer block.

-## The MLP Block

-After the self-attention sublayer, we obtain a contextual representation
+Intuitively, layer normalization says: before sending this representation to the next part of the Transformer, let us recenter and rescale it so that it is easier to process, while still allowing the model to learn the most useful scale through $\gamma$ and $\beta$.

+After the residual connection and layer normalization, the output of the attention sublayer is

 $$
+H_{\mathrm{attn}}
-H_{\mathrm{attn}} =
+=
 \mathrm{LayerNorm}
 \left(
 H + \widetilde{H}
-\right) \in \mathbb{R}^{T \times d}.
+\right).
 $$

+## The MLP Block

+After the attention sublayer, we obtain a contextual representation:

+$$
+H_{\mathrm{attn}} \in \mathbb{R}^{T \times d}.
+$$

 Each row of this matrix now contains information from the whole sequence.
-In other words, the representation of token $x_t$ is no longer only based on $x_t$ itself, but also on the other tokens it attended to.

-However, self-attention mainly allows tokens to exchange information with each other.
+However, attention mainly allows tokens to exchange information with each other.
 Once this contextual information has been collected, we still need to process it and transform it in **a richer way**.
 This is the role of the MLP block.

 The MLP is applied independently to each token representation.
 If